vlang/v/doc/docs.md

 The `for value in arr` form is used for going through elements of an array.
 If an index is required, an alternative form `for index, value in arr` can be used.

-Note, that the value is read-only.
+Note that the value is read-only.
 If you need to modify the array while looping, you need to declare the element as mutable:

 ```v